antizwiebel/SmartPlantPot_iOS/README.md

 Currently this app uses our specific API endpoint at trabby.at.
 If you want to change this, you should head to the class `Networkmanager.swift` and take a look at the `enum ApiEndpoints`:

-- `homePage`: should be the URL to your API's plant/read
+- `homePage`: should be the URL to your API's plant/read php file
-- `plantUpdate`: should be the URL to your API's plant/update_from_app
+- `plantUpdate`: should be the URL to your API's plant/update_from_app php file
-- `history`: should be the URL to your API's plant/read_by_plant_sorted
+- `history`: should be the URL to your API's plant/read_by_plant_sorted php file

 ### Acknowledgements